keelanfh/electionary/README.md

 ### A note on interpreters

 You shouldn't have any issues running the code in `processing` through the standard CPython interpreter, but the scripts in the `analysis` section can be very slow to run in CPython.
-It is highly recommended to install [pypy](http://pypy.org) to run the code 2-3x faster.
+It is highly recommended to install [pypy](http://pypy.org) to run the code faster - around 3x faster in simple tests of analysis code, which makes a lot of difference!
 You will need to install the `nltk` library in `pypy`.

 `pypy` is not compatible with `matplotlib`, so graphs cannot be created when using the `pypy` interpreter - you will need to switch back to CPython to produce graphs.
 The files to produce graphs all end in `-graph.py` so it is easy to switch interpreters and run them separately.